Do I Need Pool Shock? When and Why to Shock Your Pool

 Safety Considerations

 Never mix different pool chemicals.
 Add liquid chlorine alone, ensuring pump circulation distributes it evenly.
-Wait at least 8 hours after shocking before swimming, and verify FC has dropped to safe levels (below 4ppm for comfort).
+Wait until free chlorine is below 10 ppm (per CDC) - usually at least 8 hours after shocking - and verify you can clearly see the bottom and main drain before entering the pool.

 Common Shocking Mistakes to Avoid